kduraiswami/plateau/thoughts.md

 bugs:
-user should only see create workout link on their own page / create workout id comes from logged in user picture upload button should be styled a bit edit page should allow for picture upload
+user should only see create workout link on their own page / create workout id comes from logged in user picture upload button could be styled a bit

 sessions:
 default page should render users profile page when logged in